benjaminenke/homepage/README.md

 - `shortbio` is the text displayed right under the title.
 - `logo` is the filename of the picture.
 The file is placed in `content/`.
 For example, if `logo = "gr.jpg"` then the picture should be placed at `content/gr.jpg` (as it is now).

-### Bio, Contact, From Another Life, and Personal
+### Bio and Contact

-Those four sections are controlled by `content/sections/{aboutme.md, contact.md, from-another-life.md, personal.md}`.
+Those two sections are controlled by `content/sections/{aboutme.md, contact.md}`.
 The files are formatted using "Markdown" (`.md`), a lightweight markup language.
 A quick guide is available [here](https://guides.github.com/features/mastering-markdown/).
 To modify those sections, simply edit the corresponding Markdown file.

 ### Publications, Working Papers, and Work in Progress